Friday, 19 April 2024

 3. Manages data and information on posts and schemes of service; and

-4. Conduct audits on posts and schemes of service.
+4. Conducts audits on posts and schemes of service.

 1. Drafting a Scheme of Service